 - In this testing, a software engineer has no power over the procedure of the testing, as the users in the real-world environment execute it.

 - This type of testing can be a time-consuming process and can slow the final release of the product.

 - It does not test the functionality of the software in deep as the software is still in development.

 - It is a scrap of time and money to work on the feedback of the users who do not use the software themselves appropriately.

-Beta Testing is one of the processes which permits the users to experience the product before its release into the market.
-Complete testing on various platforms and useful feedback from the real users finally results in successful Beta Testing of the Product and guarantees that the Customer is happy with its usage.
+Beta Testing is one of the processes that permits the users to experience the product before its release into the market.
+Complete testing on various platforms and useful feedback from real users finally result in successful Beta Testing of the Product and guarantees that the Customer is happy with its usage.

-This approach is the better way to study the success of any product before its Production Launch.
+This approach is the best way to study the success of any product before its Production Launch.

 1) What is Alpha Testing? – A Brief Guide

 2) Alpha Testing vs. Beta Testing